 Section 1.
 Audit Committee.
-There shall be an Audit Committee consisting entirely of Independent Members, who shall be elected by the Members at each Annual Meeting and shall serve until the next Annual Meeting.
+There shall be an Audit Committee consisting of not less than three (3) Independent Members, who shall be elected by the Members at each Annual Meeting and shall serve until the next Annual Meeting.
 To the extent practicable, members of the Audit Committee should be familiar with corporate financial and accounting practices.
 The Audit Committee shall recommend to the Board the hiring of a certified independent accounting firm in compliance with the Public Authorities Law of New York State to conduct the annual independent audit, establish the compensation to be paid to the accounting firm and provide direct oversight of the performance of the annual independent audit.

-Section 2.
+- Section 2.
 Governance Committee.
-There shall be a Governance Committee consisting entirely of Independent Members, who shall be elected by the Members at each Annual Meeting and shall serve until the next Annual Meeting.
-The Governance Committee shall keep the Board informed of current best governance practices, review corporate governance trends, update the Corporation's governance principles, and advise the Board on the skills and experience required of potential directors.
+There shall be a Governance Committee consisting of not less than three (3) Independent Members, who shall be elected by the Members at each Annual Meeting and shall serve until the next Annual Meeting.
+The Governance Committee shall keep the Board informed of current best governance practices, review corporate governance trends, update the Corporation's governance principles, advise the Board on the skills and experience required of potential directors, examine ethical and conflict of interest issues, perform board self-evaluations, and recommend by-laws which include rules. - Section 3.
+Finance Committee.
+There shall be a Finance Committee consisting of not less than three (3) Independent Members, who shall be elected by the Members at each Annual Meeting and shall serve until the next Annual Meeting.
+The Finance Committee shall review proposals for the issuance of debt by the authority and its subsidiaries, and make recommendations. - Section 4.

-Section 3.
 Other Standing Committees.
 The Members of the Board, by resolution adopted by a majority of the entire Board, may designate from among its members other standing committees consisting of three (3) or more Members, which can make recommendations to the entire Board.
-The standing committees shall have such authority as the Board shall by resolution provide, except that no such committee shall have authority as to the following matters:

-(a) the submission to the Member of any action requiring Member approval under the law;

-(b) the filling of vacancies in the Board or in any committee;

-(c) the amendment or repeal of the By-laws, or the adoption of new By-laws; or

-(d) the amendment or repeal of any resolution of the Board which by its terms, shall not be so amendable or repealable.
+The standing committees shall have such authority as the Board shall by resolution provide, except that no such committee shall have authority as to the following matters: - (a) the submission to the Member of any action requiring Member approval under the law; - (b) the filling of vacancies in the Board or in any committee; - (c) the amendment or repeal of the By-laws, or the adoption of new By-laws; or - (d) the amendment or repeal of any resolution of the Board which by its terms, shall not be so amendable or repealable. - Section 5.

-Section 4.
 Special Committees.
-The Members of the Board may designate special committees, each of which shall consist of such persons and shall have such authority as is provided in the resolution designating the committee.
+The Members of the Board may designate special committees, each of which shall consist of such persons and shall have such authority as is provided in the resolution designating the committee. - Section 6.

-Section 5.
 Meetings.
-Meetings of committees, of which no notice shall be necessary, shall be held at such time and place as shall be fixed by the Chair of the Board or the chair of such committee or by vote of a majority of all the members of the committee.
+Meetings of committees, of which no notice shall be necessary, shall be held in January and July, and more often as needed, at such time and place as shall be fixed by the Chair of the Board or the chair of such committee or by vote of a majority of all the members of the committee. - Section 7.

-Section 6.
 Quorum and Manner of Acting.
 Unless otherwise provided by resolution of the Board, a majority of all of the members of a committee shall constitute a quorum for the transaction of business and the vote of a majority of all of the members of the committee shall be the act of the committee.
 The procedures and manner of acting of the committees of the Board shall be subject at all times to the direction of the Board.

-Section 7.
+Section 8.
 Tenure of Members of Committees of the Board.
 Each committee of the Board and every member thereof shall serve at the pleasure of the Board.